ritvikrao/public_systems_projects/Assignment4_Library/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Ritvik Rao
 - How many hours did it take you to complete this assignment?
+2.5
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - tutorials point for c library stuff
+  - stack overflow for valgrind questions
-- (Optional) What was your favorite part of the assignment?
+- (Optional) What was your favorite part of the assignment? valgrind: excellent way to prevent memory leaks
 - (Optional) How would you improve the assignment?
+I wish this assignment had us add one or two more functions to our hashmaps.

 # Logistics